xtfocus/azure_rag_doc_preprocess/README.md

 - [x] file summary as the first retrieval round

 # Before pushing:

-- change dockerignore and Docker back to prod standard
+- Make sure `.dockerignore` and Dockerfile is up to prod standard
 - limit openai access